 The Kentfield School District takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
 Anthony G. Bacich Elementary School's original facilities were built in 1958; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
 A work order process is used by school and district staff to communicate non-routine maintenance requests.
 Emergency repairs are given the highest priority.
 In November 2014 Measure D was passed by the community.
 Construction was completed on a new six-classroom building and administrative space as well as improved parking and classroom modernization in Fall 2019.
-In August 2022, two existing storage closets were converted to house two student gender neutral bathrooms which are located next to our Transitional Kindergarten class.
-These bathrooms are also available for use by all of our Bacich students.
+In August 2022, two existing storage closets were converted to house two student gender neutral bathrooms for use by all of our Bacich students.